gbv/coli-rich/README.md

 ### extendpica

 Reads and writes a list of line-delimited PICA/JSON records.
-Checks whether the vocabulary specified first is used but not the second.
-Looks up a matching mapping and adds a PICA field on success:
+Records must have a PPN at least.
+Checks whether the vocabulary specified as first argument is used but not the second.
+Looks up a matching mappings and adds a PICA field on success:

     ./extendpica rvk bk < data/records.reduced.ndjson

 Again, use `catmandu` for inspecting PICA records in plain format.
+See `extendpica --help` for additional options.

 To check which records have been modified use `diff`.

 *This is a very early prototype, only simple cases a supported!*